aKaReZa75/eBoard_ATMEGA328/README.md

 5. **Download the desired files.**
    Find the file(s) you need in the list and click the corresponding download link to save them to your local machine.

+> [!IMPORTANT]
-**Important Notes:** The Releases section is updated regularly.
+> The Releases section is updated regularly.
 You may see additional files or new versions over time.
-The overall process to access and download resources, however, remains the same.
+> The overall process to access and download resources, however, remains the same.

 # USBtoTTL
 ![USB to TTL Converter](Images/USBtoTTL1.jfif)